aspose-email/Aspose.Email-API-References/english/java/com.aspose.email/personalstorageloadoptions/_index.md

 ```

 Leave stream open when PersonalStorage is disposed.
 Should always be false when [PersonalStorage\#fromFile(String,PersonalStorageLoadOptions)](../../com.aspose.email/personalstorage\#fromFile-String-PersonalStorageLoadOptions-) method is used.
+By default the value is false.

 **Returns:**
 boolean